 - February 1 if returning in the following fall semester

 - October 1 if returning in the following spring semester

 When the student notifies the Office of Financial Aid of his or her intent to return, the decision to award financial aid, including reinstatement of previously awarded aid, will be based on satisfactory academic progress prior to the leave and departmental recommendation.

-A student on leave may not use University facilities.
-Email accounts are normally suspended within six to nine months after approval of the leave.
+Students on leave are not registered, and therefore may not use University facilities.
+Email accounts are normally suspended within six to nine months after the leave is processed.

-Students on an approved leave of absence may request library access for specific short periods of time and specific reasons, by application (PDF) to the Office of the Dean.
+Students on an official leave of absence may request library access for specific short periods of time and specific reasons, by sending a Library Affiliation Request form to [email protected].
 Please note that students on leave who have previously been awarded a Columbia degree may, as alumni, retain access to their LionMail email account and use facilities such as the libraries: see the Columbia Alumni Association website for more information.

-Students who vacate a UAH apartment to take a leave of absence remain eligible for University housing, although they are not guaranteed housing upon return.
-Students returning from a leave who wish to apply for University housing for the fall semester should contact Kei Phillip (212-854-7892; firstname.lastname@example.org) by May 1; to apply for the spring semester, the deadline is December 1.
+Students who vacate a Columbia Residential apartment to take a leave of absence remain eligible for University housing upon their return, although it is not guaranteed.
+Students returning from a leave who wish to apply for University housing for the fall semester should contact Emma Johnson at [email protected] by May 1; to apply for the spring semester, the deadline is December 1.

-See this page for information about returning from a leave.
+See this page for information about reinstatement after an unofficial leave of absence.